d-s-cohen/trust3-pipeline/README.md

 Generates and submits a SLURM script that takes an unaligned BAM file, converts it to FASTQ, uses STAR two-pass method via ICGC code, produces an aligned BAM file, then runs TRUST for analysis.

-Conducts work in an individual generated temporary directory for each job and then distributes output BAM, FASTQ, and other files to appropriate directories
+Conducts conversion and alignment in an individual generated temporary directory for each job and then distributes output BAM, FASTQ, and other files to appropriate directories.
+Then runs TRUST.

+Two script options are available.
+One of which takes individual BAM files as input.
+The other takes directories of BAMs.

 ##### Usage:

-rnaseq_align.py [options]
+rnaseq_file.py [options]

 ```
 required input parameters: